Chen-Po/NP.ENS.KBDD/README.md

-# NP.ENS.KBDD: a nonparametric ensemble knowledge-based and data-driven method for genetic network construction
+# NEKBDD: a nonparametric ensemble knowledge-based and data-driven method for genetic network construction

 ## Description
-NP.ENS.KBDD is a Python library designed to construct genetic networks.
-The NP.ENS.KBDD algorithm can integrate knowledge-based (pathway analysis) and data-driven (statistical modeling) methods.
+NEKBDD is a Python library designed to construct genetic networks.
+The NEKBDD algorithm can integrate knowledge-based (pathway analysis) and data-driven (statistical modeling) methods.
 It can summarize the network structure using available biological information, explore network properties, and generate a final ensemble network.
 It is a flexible approach that can assign various degree distributions for different scientific questions and construct networks without assuming specific data distribution.

 ## Install from PyPi
 ```
-pip install KBDD
+pip install NEKBDD
 ```
 ### The procedures includes the following steps (as illustrated in tutorial file):
 1. Import packages